jasmin-software/dotnet_a2a_workshop/4. Multi-Agent Coordination/README.md

 [A2A Agent: Calendar Agent]
 It looks like you're planning a hike along the Knox Mountain - Apex Trail in Kelowna.
 The weather forecast for April 22 shows an overcast condition with temperatures ranging from 10.6°C at 10:00 AM increasing steadily to 14.1°C by 4:00 PM.
 It remains overcast most of the day with lighter conditions turning partly cloudy later in the afternoon.

-[Client Agent: Summary Agent]
-Your hike along the Knox Mountain - Apex Trail is scheduled from 1:00 PM to 4:00 PM.

-This time was chosen for the mild temperature of around 11-14°C and the partly cloudy conditions expected by the afternoon, making it comfortable for outdoor activity.

-Bring layers and water, as temperatures may be cooler earlier on.
 ```

 </details>

 ## That's all!